-Both PolyBrute filter modules have the following controls:
+Both PolyBrute 12 filter modules have the following controls:

 - Cutoff sets the corner frequency individually for each filter. - Resonance emphasizes the corner frequency.
-Higher resonance levels can cause a filter to self-oscillate. - VCF Env Amt controls the level of cutoff frequency modulation caused by the VCF ENV.
-It's a bipolar control, so positive and negative envelopes are possible. - · Level adjusts the output of the filter.
+Higher resonance levels can cause a filter to self-oscillate (create a sound on its own). - VCF Env Amt controls the level of cutoff frequency modulation caused by the VCF ENV.
+It's a bipolar control, so positive and negative envelopes are possible. - Level adjusts the output of the filter.